Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### EventBasedpHShift

 If the pH is changed during the course of the reaction or there is an event-based change, this must be documented precisely.
+Depending on the buffer chosen, a temperature shift may also result in a pH shift.

 - __pH_beginning__
   - Type: posfloat